maRce10/dynaSpec/README.md

 Examples
 --------

-To run the following examples you will also need to load a few more packages as well as [warbleR](https://cran.r-project.org/package=warbleR) 1.1.24 (currently as the developmental version on github).
+To run the following examples you will also need to load a few more packages as well as [warbleR](https://cran.r-project.org/package=warbleR) 1.1.24.
 It can be installed as follows:

 ``` r